 While SEMA supports taking actions against unfair trade practices, tariffs are a blunt instrument for dealing with trade disputes and often have unexpected and unwelcome consequences.
 Beyond imposing a tax on trade, tariffs create downstream price spikes, hoarding, marketplace confusion and supply chain disruption.
 Although the intent may be to use the tariffs as bargaining chips in trade negotiations, they have already inflicted harm on many SEMA members who are now faced with trying to absorb higher prices.
 SEMA is actively opposing the tariffs including testifying before the U.S. Department of Commerce (DOC) against potential tariffs of up to 25% on imported automobiles and auto parts.
-The U.S. government has imposed tariffs on imported steel (25%), aluminum (10%), and tariffs on $250 billion worth of Chinese products (ranging from 10% to 25%).
-A number of countries are now imposing retaliatory tariffs on American products.
+The U.S. government has imposed tariffs on imported steel (25%), aluminum (10%), and tariffs on $550 billion worth of Chinese products (25%).
+Many countries are now imposing retaliatory tariffs on American products.
 SEMA urges the president and lawmakers to use other mechanisms available under U.S. trade law to combat unfair trade.

 Collector Car Appreciation Day:

-July 13, 2018 marked the ninth consecutive year that Congress has commemorated "Collector Car Appreciation Day" with a resolution.
+July 10, 2020 marked the 11th consecutive year that Congress has commemorated "Collector Car Appreciation Day" with a resolution.
 This annual event raises awareness of the vital role automotive restoration and collection plays in American society.
 The resolution noted that “the collection and restoration of historic and classic cars is an important part of preserving the technological achievements and cultural heritage of the United States.”
-With the support of SEMA and the SEMA Action Network (SAN), car clubs, enthusiast organizations, and affiliated businesses hosted more than 150 official events to commemorate the day in 2018.
+With the support of SEMA and the SEMA Action Network (SAN), car clubs, enthusiast organizations, and affiliated businesses hosted more than 140 official events to commemorate the day.
 Events ranged from car cruises to small-business open houses and product giveaways.
-The next CCAD is scheduled for Friday, July 12, 2019 and SEMA will be working with Senators Burr and Tester to pass a CCAD resolution to honor the event.
+The next CCAD is scheduled for Friday, July 9, 2021 and SEMA will be working with Senators Burr and Tester to pass a CCAD resolution to honor the event.
 For more information: Collector Car Appreciation Day

 “Outdoor Recreation” Economy: